aravindo-swain/Hadoop/README.md

 1. Download the source zip file from the below link.
 Choose the version you want. http://www-eu.apache.org/dist/hadoop/core/

-2. Extract the tar.gz file. and the extracted directory is your hadoop base directory.
+2. Extract the hadoop-<version>-src.tar.gz  file. and the extracted directory is your hadoop base directory.

 3. Install the protobuf compiler by executing any of the below command.
 ```sh